 Tangerine Dancing Funnel Swirl Soap August 8, 2016 08:00 21 Comments

-25% coconut Oil, 20% palm oil, 15% apricot kernel oil, 15% babassu oil, 15% sunflower oil and 10% shea butter.
-I used a water discount of 30% in this recipe.
+My carefully formulated recipe comprised 25% coconut oil, 20% palm oil, 15% apricot kernel oil, 15% babassu oil, 15% sunflower oil, and 10% shea butter.
+To enhance the concentration of the soap batter, a 30% water discount was applied.

 Follow me on Facebook https://www.facebook.com/Lisas-Natural-Herbal-Creations-294649610550457/?ref=settings